FOR IMMEDIATE RELEASE

 The ITC got extended for the solar industry because of the power of our collective voice.
 Now is the time to celebrate, but let's not get complacent.
 The Minnesota Legislative Session starts two weeks from today—and more wins are possible.
 Together we can keep moving solar forward in 2021."

-MnSEIA is a 501(c)(6) trade association that serves to move Minnesota solar forward as the voice of the Minnesota solar industry.
-Representing over one hundred and ten member companies, MnSEIA pursues its mission to grow solar energy industries as part of Minnesota’s clean energy transition by delivering strong public policy, education, job creation and sustainable industry development.
+MnSEIA is a 501(c)(6) trade association that serves to move Minnesota solar and storage forward as the voice of the Minnesota solar and storage industries.
+Representing over one hundred and forty member companies, MnSEIA pursues its mission to grow solar energy industries as part of Minnesota’s clean energy transition by delivering strong public policy, education, job creation and sustainable industry development.
 MnSEIA pursues its policy work through active engagements at the Minnesota Legislature, the Minnesota Public Utilities Commission, and in other various agency matters.
 Find out more at www.mnseia.org.